Danelo Cavalcante’s prison escape captured in new video

 At a press conference on Wednesday, state police said that Cavalcante managed to escape from Chester County Prison by jumping onto the facility’s roof from an exercise yard.
 Surveillance video shows Cavalcante crawling up a wall before he disappears from the frame.

 Police said that he later managed to jump down to an area of the prison that had less surveillance.
-A tower officer who was tasked to observe the area failed to report the incident, and Cavalcante’s escape was only noticed later during a head count.
+A tower officer tasked with observing the area failed to report the incident, and Cavalcante’s escape was only noticed later during a head count.

 Pennsylvania State Lt Col George Bivens said that he was confident the manhunt was “wearing Cavalcante now.”
 Mr Bivens said that Cavalcante had some experience hiding and surviving in the woods from growing up in his native Brazil.